-The Oliver Lake-Little Elkhart Creek subwatershed is the northernmost subwatershed of the Upper Elkhart River Watershed and lies fully within LaGrange County (Figure 64).
+The Oliver Lake-Little Elkhart Creek subwatershed is the northernmost subwatershed of the Upper Elkhart River Watershed and lies fully within LaGrange County (Figure 65).
 It encompasses one 12-digit HUC watershed: 040500011503.
 This subwatershed drains 10,126 acres (15.8 square miles) and accounts for 4% of the total watershed area.
 There are 31 miles of stream.
 IDEM has classified 3.79 miles of stream as impaired for PCBs in fish tissue and 1.33 miles of stream as impaired for impaired biotic communities.
-IDEM classified Oliver Lake as impaired for PCBs in fish tissue and 1.83 miles of stream and Hackenburg and Messick Lakes as impaired for biological communities.
+IDEM classified Oliver Lake as impaired for PCBs in fish tissue and Hackenburg and Messick Lakes as impaired for biological communities.

-Figure 64.
+Figure 65.
 Oliver Lake-Little Elkhart Creek subwatershed.